TorchlightSoftware/mongo-watch/README.md

 *replication log*

 1. Have access to the oplog.
 This will not be available on shared DB hosting, as it would reveal everyone else's database transactions to you.
 2. Have replication enabled.
-This can be done by starting mongod with the option '--replSet someArbitraryName'.
+This can be done by starting mongod with the option `--replSet someArbitraryName`.
 You must then call `rs.initiate()` from the mongo CLI.

 *master log*

 1. Have access to the oplog.
 This will not be available on shared DB hosting, as it would reveal everyone else's database transactions to you.
-2. Start your mongod as '--master'.
+2. Start your mongod as `--master`.
-3. Use: 'new MongoWatch({useMasterOplog:true})'
+3. Use: `new MongoWatch({useMasterOplog:true})`

 The watcher is fairly low latency and overhead.
 On my machine a test with a single insert and watcher takes 20ms.
 The cursor used to tail the oplog is being initialized with {awaitdata: true} so the data should be getting pushed from MongoDB's internal mechanism, instead of polling.